Key Takeaways:

 #16 Digital marketing analysts

-Digital marketing analysts play an important role in marketing campaign design and running them.
-First, they monitor online marketing trends, study and analyze the data and statistics to help the team understand the markets better.
+Digital marketing analysts play a crucial role in designing and executing marketing campaigns.
+First, they monitor online marketing trends, study, and analyze data and statistics to help the team better understand the markets.
 Then they help develop strategies for digital marketing campaigns and track campaign performance.

-In addition, a large part of psychology training focuses on analyzing and interpreting data to derive human-response-based results.
+Additionally, a significant portion of psychology training involves analyzing and interpreting data to derive results based on human responses.
 That is why psychology graduates make great marketing analysts.

 Average annual salary: $63,275